PapiLer/Reforestation/README.md

-## Did you hear the news?
-FedEx and UPS are merging.
-They’re going to go by the name Fed-Up from now on.
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.